See a list of Urban Planning Programs by Clicking Here!

 - Urban Land Institute

 The average salary for an urban planner is $70,020 per year, with the lowest 10% receiving below $42,000 per year and the highest 10% receiving over $93,500 per year.
+The range of salaries for urban planners reveals a wide range of possible outcomes.
+Salaries are driven by experience, job type, entity, and scope of duties.
 Those interested in an urban planning degree may also like to look into a degree in architecture, public policy, and sociology.